 Take the time to learn about your parent’s caregiver and connect with them on a personal level.
 If you spend time in the home with them, this can happen naturally.
 If you live further away and communicate mostly via phone or video chat, it may be more difficult to develop that rapport.

 Everyone enjoys feeling appreciated and seen.
 Remembering to ask about a caregiver’s child, wish them happy holidays, or chat about a TV show you both enjoy can show you care about them.
 Building strong relationships with your family’s caregivers will reduce caregiver turnover and enhance the attention they provide to your loved one.
+At the end of the day, the caregiver is still being paid to be there, which makes the relationship both an intimate and professional one.

 Communication is the cornerstone of a good caregiver-client relationship.
 It prevents incorrect assumptions and helps to ensure your loved one is receiving the best possible care.
+Pick a time to check in each week and put it on the calendar so you consistently do it.

 Communicate about the good things.
 If the caregiver is doing a good job, let them know.
 Whether it’s noticing your aging relative is livelier after their part-time aide has visited, or seeing that your parent who needs full-time care is well-groomed and nourished, it’s important to note accomplishments.